What are Microservices and Containers?

 The next logical step of an application lifecycle is to secure the application, especially in the case of thousands of microservices.
 The connectivity is dynamic, and each service-to-service communication needs to be encrypted, authenticated and authorized.

 - Distributed WAF for application security

 - SSO for enterprise-grade authentication and authorization

-Observability in service mesh is important because most enterprises replace monolithing applications incrementally.
+Observability in microservices is important because most enterprises replace monolithic applications incrementally.
 As microservices are introduced, there can be many different applications that need to communicate with each other and interact with the monolithic applications that remain.
-Service mesh observability is key for understanding the complicated architecture and root-causing problems when failures happen.
+Microservices observability is key for understanding the complicated architecture and root-causing problems when failures happen.
 It allows for health checks with a broad view of application interactions.

 - Real-time application and container performance monitoring with tracing